vantt/opentracing-php/README.md

 PHP library for the OpenTracing's API.

+This library extends the original *Tracer* Interface to add new method:  `builSpan(string $operationName): SpanBuildInterface`

 ## Required Reading

 In order to understand the library, one must first be familiar with the